xintai6660707/ore-mine-pool/server/server.md

 3.Miners bear the gas and rpc fees themselves.

-If you think the fee is too high, feel free to use our public pool and staking pool, where the staking pool enjoys a 105% return after fees!
+If you think the fee is too high, feel free to use our public pool and staking pool.